 Protected by Central Indiana Land Trust

-Burnett Woods Nature Preserve offers a tranquil hike through mature woodlands in the midst of a largely developed area near Avon.
-Fall colors and spring wildflowers make this a seasonal destination spot, but its canopy is cooling even on the hottest days of summer.
+Burnett Woods Nature Preserve offers a tranquil hike through mature woodlands near Avon.
+Fall colors and spring wildflowers make this a seasonal destination, but its canopy is cooling even on the hottest days of summer.

-With two marked loop trails over level ground, this state-dedicated nature preserve is a great property to hike with young children.
+With two marked loop trails over level ground, this state dedicated nature preserve is a great place to hike with all ages.

 #5 – Eagle Marsh, Trail 8 and Accessible Floating Trail